Syncing 10,000 leads/mo? GET A DEMO

 Position-based model

 Alternatively known as the u-shaped model, position-based attribution gives higher credit to the first and last touchpoint in the customer’s journey.
-Although all touchpoints along the way are tracked and credited, this model is often used specifically to give extra favor towards the first and last.
+While all touch points are monitored and acknowledged, this model typically favors the first and last touchpoints.

 Time Decay model